jjtseng93/termux-package-porter/README.md

 - Ports termux packages to other Android shells by libtree and zip
 # Update Note
 ## 2025/11/19(latest)
+- Big news: playing audio now with no delay!!
 - added playing audio from proot by pulseaudio
 - added vncserver and audio instructions for proot
 ## 2025/11/16